-This is the first chapter in the “Hello, world!” for LEDE article series.
+This is the first chapter in the “Hello, world!” for OpenWrt article series.
 Before starting this chapter, you should read through Build system – Installation, procure a suitable computing platform (virtualized or otherwise) of your choice, and clone the source code to a new directory.
 Instructions for performing these steps can be found on the Wiki page linked above.

-Although this guide will not provide detailed instructions for this approach, you can also use the LEDE SDK for your target platform instead of cloning the source code and creating the build system from scratch.
+Although this guide will not provide detailed instructions for this approach, you can also use the OpenWrt SDK for your target platform instead of cloning the source code and creating the build system from scratch.
 If you opt for this route, you can skip the source cloning steps listed in the “Build system - Installation” guide, and instead download & extract the SDK into a new folder on your otherwise-prepared development environment.

 These steps are necessary only if you chose to clone the source code.
 If you chose to use the SDK, you can skip this section.

 We first select a stable source code revision (v17.01.2), and ensure our source code directory is clean.
 The author of this article chose to clone the source code into a folder called 'source' under the home directory of the build user, called 'buildbot'.

 To perform these steps, issue the following commands to change into the source code directory, checkout a stable code revision and clean any possible build artifacts:

 Now, we can configure the cross-compilation toolchain by invoking the graphical configuration menu:

 From the menu, choose the suitable 'Target System', 'Subtarget' and 'Target Profile'.
 The author of this article targets the P2812HNU-F1 router model, manufactured by Zyxel, and as such, chooses 'Lantiq', 'XRX200' and 'P2812HNU-F1' as the corresponding values.

 After making these choices, select 'Exit' from the configuration menu, and save your changes on the way out.
 You can now build the target-independent tools and the cross-compilation toolchain: